RehanSaeed/rehansaeed.github.io/content/posts/2021/web-component-custom-element-gotchas/index.md

 # The Wrapper div

 The first gotcha we encounter is that we now have an extra HTML element that we don't actually need.
+Extra DOM elements, mean higher memory usage and slower performance.
+As I'll discuss in a moment, it can also mean a more complex layout.
 The fix for this is simple, we can simply remove the wrapper `div` inside our component, so our code now becomes:

 ```html
 <h1>Hello</h1>